Laminate Flooring Costs Explained

 Laminate Flooring Labour Costs & Time Frames

-Even if you are sure how to fit laminate flooring on your own, before making a final decision just get some quotes in from professional fitters then weigh up all the pros and cons of both options.
+Even if you are sure how to fit laminate flooring on your own, before making a final decision just get some quotes from professional fitters then weigh up all the pros and cons of both options.
 You may find that the costs are more reasonable than you thought and just go ahead and get a professional in to do the job anyway.

 Smaller rooms may cost even less and take less time.
 Small rooms tend only to take a day to complete, while larger rooms can take up to 7 days — depending on the material used and whether or not the fitters need to remove the existing flooring.